 The functions of the AA as laid out in Art.
-32 of the IR will be performed by the General Inspector of Treasury Control in the Ministry of Finance of the Republic of Poland.
+32 of the IR will be performed by the Head of the National Revenue Administration in the Ministry of Finance of the Republic of Poland.

 The AA will be assisted by the GoA comprising a representative of each country participating in the Programme.
 The designated civil servants representing the following institutions and positions are nominated to the GoA: